ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/register/_discovery_apis.md

 <aside class="notice">
-To perform this operation, the Data Recipient or Data Holder must be authenticated and authorised with the following scope: [cdr-register:bank:read](#authorisation-scopes).
+To perform this operation, the Data Recipient or Data Holder **MUST** be authenticated and authorised with the following scope: [cdr-register:bank:read](#authorisation-scopes).
 </aside>

 ## Get Data Recipient Software Statement Assertion (SSA)